 Prosecutors must not tell witnesses not to talk with defense lawyers

 Then we have prosecutors who use certain code words, body language, and tone of voice to convey that it would be better for the witness not to talk with the defense lawyer.
-When cops advise witnesses not to talk with lawyers the cops are no even bound by lawyers’ ethics rules.
+When cops advise witnesses not to talk with lawyers the cops are not even bound by lawyers’ ethics rules.

-the truth?
+Hey, prosecutors and cops: why are any of you trying to hush up witnesses and the truth?
+To hide the truth?
 I have news for you: You are public servants, and you besmirch yourselves and your offices to seek such hushing.
 Moreover, each question a criminal defense lawyer asks a witness amounts to potential intelligence for the prosecutor to use to his or her advantage.
 You don’t believe me?
-The read the same advice from police trainer Val Van Brocklin.
+Then read the same advice from police trainer Val Van Brocklin.

 Consequently, Petersburg, Virginia, should rectify matters at its police department, where police sergeant Carl Moore (reported in 2012) email-threatened police officers’ jobs (thanks to Jonathan Turley for the tip) should they dare discuss cases with criminal defense lawyers without the prosecutor’s green light.
 (Update November 6, 2022: I trust that the newer chief prosecutor Lavonda Graham Williams (whom I have known for years since her days as a Virginia criminal defense lawyer) will not tolerate such nonsense.